A motivic filtration on the topological cyclic homology of commutative ring spectra: Comparison theorems

 \begin{corollary} The algebraic $t$-Bockstein spectral sequence for $\left(\mathrm{gr}^*_{\mathrm{mot}}\mathrm{TC}^{-}(\ell) \right) / (p,v_1,v_2)$ has $\mathrm{E}_1$-page given by $\mathbb{F}_p[t,\mu]/(t\mu) \otimes \Lambda(\lambda_1,\lambda_2)$.
-The spectral sequence is determined by multiplicative structure together with the following facts: \begin{enumerate} \item The classes $t^{p^2},\lambda_1,$ $\lambda_2$, and $\mu$ are permanent cycles. \item There is a $d_p$ differential $d_{p}(t)=t^{p+1}\lambda_1$. \item There is a $d_{p^2}$ differential $d_{p^2}(t^p)=t^{p^2+p} \lambda_2$. \end{enumerate} The $\mathrm{E}_{\infty}$-page is $\mathbb{F}_p[t^{p^2}, \mu]/(t^{p^2} \mu) \otimes \Lambda(\lambda_1,\lambda_2) \oplus \mathbb{F}_p\{t^d \lambda_1, t^{pd} \lambda_2, t^d \lambda_1 \lambda_2, t^{pd} \lambda_1 \lambda_2 \text{ }|\text{ } 0 < d <p\}$. \end{corollary}
+The spectral sequence is determined by multiplicative structure together with the following facts: \begin{enumerate} \item The classes $t^{p^2},\lambda_1,$ $\lambda_2$, and $\mu$ are permanent cycles. \item There is a $d_p$ differential $d_{p}(t) \doteq t^{p+1}\lambda_1$. \item There is a $d_{p^2}$ differential $d_{p^2}(t^p) \doteq t^{p^2+p} \lambda_2$. \end{enumerate} The $\mathrm{E}_{\infty}$-page is $\mathbb{F}_p[t^{p^2}, \mu]/(t^{p^2} \mu) \otimes \Lambda(\lambda_1,\lambda_2) \oplus \mathbb{F}_p\{t^d \lambda_1, t^{pd} \lambda_2, t^d \lambda_1 \lambda_2, t^{pd} \lambda_1 \lambda_2 \text{ }|\text{ } 0 < d <p\}$. \end{corollary}

-\begin{proof} The canonical map from the cobar complex for $\TC^{-}(\ell)$ to the cobar complex for $\TP(\ell)$ induces a map of $t$-Bockstein spectral sequences, from which we can read off the claimed differentials and the facts that $t^{p^2}$, $\lambda_1$, and $\lambda_2$ are permanent cycles.
-No other differentials are possible, by sparsity. \end{proof}
+\begin{proof} The canonical map from the cobar complex for $\TC^{-}(\ell)$ to the cobar complex for $\TP(\ell)$ induces a map of $t$-Bockstein spectral sequences, from which we can read off the claimed differentials and the facts that $t^{p^2}$, $\lambda_1$, and $\lambda_2$ are permanent cycles. \end{proof}

 \begin{corollary} There are isomorphisms of $\mathbb{F}_p$ vector spaces

 The canonical map

 sends each class of the form $\lambda_1^{\epsilon_1}\lambda_2^{\epsilon_2}t^{kp^2}$ to the correspondingly named class in the target, where $\epsilon_1,\epsilon_2\in\{0,1\}$ and $k \ge 0$.
 It is zero on all other classes. \end{corollary}